 Description: The credit is permitted against all taxes except Sections 180, 181, 186-a, 186-e and 189 taxes and fees.
 It is based on the amount of special additional mortgage recording taxes paid by the taxpayer, with certain restrictions.
-No credit is allowed for special additional mortgage recording taxes paid on certain mortgages recorded in the Metropolitan
+No credit is allowed for special additional mortgage recording taxes paid on certain mortgages recorded in the Metropolitan Community to individuals who begin work on or after January 1, 1997

-Community Transportation District or Erie County.
+Transportation District or Erie County.
+Estimates: 2000: Minimal - 2004: Minimal